 Near the year 2000, I planned to switch to a project that followed a similar development process as the Linux kernel and recently improved his already large and mature package management system: Debian.
 This project had clear guidelines to contribute, a bigger community, a broader software ecosystem, homogeneous documentation, and the most advanced dependency management I had ever seen.
 Everything became clear: less time downloading, compiling, installing, configuring software, or its dependencies.
 Just one command and everything arrived at my machine as expected.
 How not to become part of it?
 I fell in love again, and this time for a long time.

-During all these years, my friends and I became Debian Developers, taught at universities, built a company, helped customers, made a private custom distribution, and became hobbyists during nights and weekends with the power of Debian, However, perfection was not even close.
+During all these years, my friends and I became Debian Maintainers, taught at universities, built a company, helped customers, made a private custom distribution, and became hobbyists during nights and weekends with the power of Debian, however, perfection was not even close.
 It was versatile, mature, stable, and relatively easy to handle in scale to solve several types of problems.
 However, despite using tricks such as preseeding or cfengine, each installation became what is now known as a snowflake, a unique piece of technology.
 If you wanted to install the same server, you still would need manual steps that inevitably never gave you the same result.
 You moved one thing, and another was broken.
 A minor software update silently occurred, and something that worked before didn't work anymore.
 Moving software was not only a complicated and expensive business but also a very fragile one.

 In 2016, a discrepancy between software versions used to build an estimation was the root cause of financial disaster for a project.
 We had been using CLOC since 2012 to measure the source code size of an application that would be security tested.
 With this output, during the presales stage, we estimated the price following a simple formula.
 During the execution phase, we detected an inconsistency in the size of the application currently under test.
 As we went deep, we realized that different CLOC versions were in use.
 Again, a problem related to moving software.